 Even so, I need a little guide, so I’ve cobbled together a rough recipe.
 Greens are so good for you, we eat good-sized servings, and some would probably consider this a double portion.
 You could certainly start with one bunch if you have small children and only want modest portions.

-The date is a surprise ingredient, I know!
+The date in this recipe is a surprise ingredient, I know!
 My sister-in-law used a bit of sugar, but I was inspired…try it, it is truly wonderful in the recipe.
 A few raisins would work as well.
 They add just a touch of sweetness and an indescribable flavor that enhances the greens.
 I’ve always loved to add a touch of vinegar to my greens; here you’ll see it in the recipe, but try drizzling a little over the final dish.
 Just a little trick from my German grandpa!
 A little lemon juice is favored by some people, instead.

-- 2 bunches of greens, washed, stem removed, sliced across into ribbons 1/2″ thick
+- 2 bunches of turnip greens, washed, heavy stem removed, sliced across into ribbons 1/2″ thick

 - 2 teaspoons oil

 - 1/2 cup chicken stock

 - 2 teaspoons brown sugar (I like to use 2 dates, finely chopped)

 - 2 teaspoons vinegar ( balsamic or red wine, but even apple cider or plain old white vinegar is fine.)
 Have additional for serving.

 Saute onion in oil until softened.
 When nearly soft, add in dates, if using.
 Add greens and stir with a tong until they’re beginning to wilt.
 Add in the rest of the ingredients, including sugar if not using dates, cover and steam until tender, but still bright in color, about 8 to 10 minutes.

 These greens tend to cook a bit more after the heat is turned off – remove them from the hot pan and give them a toss or two to bring them to a more normal serving temperature.

 Serve with additional vinegar for drizzling over the top.